 How to apply in UCAS Extra?

-On the UCAS website, you add an Extra choice in Track.
+On the UCAS website, you add an Extra choice in UCAS.
 If you are eligible, you’ll see the ‘Add an Extra choice’ option in the ‘Your choices’ section.
 You need to click on this link and enter the details of the university and course – UCAS will then make your application available to them.

 How do you add more choices?

 Adding another choice using Extra is easy:

 - You can do this using the UCAS search tool – just click ‘Show courses in Extra’ on the left-hand side of the screen to view a list

 - Contact the university or college to check they are able to consider you

-- Add the details in Track (If you are applying for a different subject, you may want to send a new personal statement to the university or college to strengthen your application)
+- Add the details in UCAS (If you are applying for a different subject, you may want to send a new personal statement to the university or college to strengthen your application)